-To maintain a safe and clean environment, no eating or drinking will generally be permitted in any classroom, laboratory or auditorium.
+To maintain a safe and clean environment, eating or drinking is generally be prohibitted in classrooms, laboratorys and auditoriums.
 Students are permitted to have a cup or bottle with a lid in some classrooms.
 Student violators will be referred to the Dean of Students for disciplinary action.